ianleongg/Traffic-Sign-Classifier/README.md

 The goals / steps of this project are the following:
 * Step 0:

-  ** Load the GTSRB data set from [German Traffic Sign Benchmarks](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)
+  - Load the GTSRB data set from [German Traffic Sign Benchmarks](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)

 * Step 1:

--Explore, summarize and visualize the data set
+  - Explore, summarize and visualize the data set

 * Step 2:

--Design, train and test a model architecture
+  - Design, train and test a model architecture

 * Step 3:

--Use the model to make predictions on new images (German Traffic Signs from google.com)
+  - Use the model to make predictions on new images (German Traffic Signs from google.com)

--Analyze the softmax probabilities of the new images
+  - Analyze the softmax probabilities of the new images

 [//]: # (Image References)